Quick Answer: How to Calculate NUST Aggregate 2026

 Common Mistakes Students Make

-- Unofficial lists shared in groups are often outdated, exaggerated, or based on incomplete data.
-Always verify with official sources or trusted seniors.
+- Unofficial lists are often outdated or based on incomplete data.
+Always check official sources.

-- The calculator shows the mathematical score needed.
-It is a planning indicator, not a promise of admission.
-You still need to work to achieve that score.
+- The calculator shows the mathematical score needed to reach an aggregate.
+It is an estimate to help you plan, not a guarantee of admission.

 Frequently Asked Questions